List of DC Comics characters: K: Kristen Kramer

-Kristen Kramer is a character appearing in American comic books published by DC Comics.

-Kristen Kramer was an intern at the Central City Police Department and colleague of the Flash.

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
-In her early life, Kristen's parents were killed in a car accident and her sister Kim later committed suicide.
+Kristen Kramer is an intern at the Central City Police Department and colleague of the Flash.
+In the DC Rebirth continuity, Kristen's parents were killed in a car accident and her sister Kim later committed suicide.
 Years later, Kristen became a full crime scene investigator.

 Kristen Kramer in other media

 Kristen Kramer appears in The Flash, portrayed by Carmen Moore.
 This version is a Native American of Wet'suwet'en descent, a liaison for the Governor's Municipal Logistics Commission, and a metahuman capable of temporarily copying other nearby metahumans' powers.
 She initially pushes for the creation of meta-cure bullets while attempting to arrest Killer Frost before Joe West helps her locate Adam Creyke, her metahuman brother who betrayed and ambushed their military platoon, for which she blamed herself for and formed a mistrust towards metahumans who claim to be doing good.
-After discovering her power-copying abilities that were the source of her survival, Kramer assists Barry Allen and Team Flash against various supervillains.
+After discovering her abilities, Kramer assists Barry Allen and Team Flash against various supervillains.

 Kritter

-Kritter is a character appearing in American comic books published by DC Comics.

 Kritter is a member of Helix who was originally a human child before being experimented on and transformed into a humanoid dog.
 As he can no longer speak, he has to wear a special translating collar to interpret his speech.